Opening day of early voting in Florida draws thousands of voters

-Kyle Woodard, a 44-year-old schoolteacher from Pompano Beach, said “it’s just a really important year to vote” after casting his ballot at the African-American Research Museum in Fort Lauderdale.
+Kyle Woodard, a 44-year-old schoolteacher from Pompano Beach, said “it’s just a really important year to vote,” after casting his ballot at the African-American Research Museum in Fort Lauderdale.

 “I’m really inspired based on what’s going on in the country,” Woodard said.
 “So the first chance I got, I was going to take it.”